xiegeo/fensan/docs/The Self Updating Document.md

 setup:

-- Alice gave Bob "pk, [topic], [sources]", where Alice has the private par of "pk" and intends or already publish in "pk, [topic]" on sources
+- Alice gave Bob "pk, [topic], [sources]", where Alice has the private key for "pk" and intends or already publish in "pk, [topic]" on sources
 - Bob subscribe to "pk, [topic]" on sources.
 - Alice update "pk, [topic]" on sources with increasing version number, Bob recive.
 - Bob resubscribe to "pk, [topic]" on sources when sources change.